Almost ready!

 A Macmillan Audio production from St. Martin's Press.

-Keri Blakinger is an investigative reporter based in Texas, covering criminal justice and injustice for The Marshall Project.
-She previously worked for the Houston Chronicle and her writing has appeared everywhere from the New York Daily News to the BBC and from VICE to The New York Times.
+Keri Blakinger is a reporter who covers criminal justice and injustice.
+She is currently on staff at the Los Angeles Times and has previously worked for The Marshall Project and the Houston Chronicle.
+Her writing has appeared everywhere from the New York Daily News to the BBC and from VICE to The New York Times.
 She was a member of the Chronicle's Pulitzer-finalist team in 2018 and her 2019 coverage of women's jails for The Washington Post Magazine helped earn a National Magazine Award.
 Before becoming a reporter, she did prison time for a drug crime in New York.
-Corrections in Ink is her first book.

-Keri Blakinger is an investigative reporter based in Texas, covering criminal justice and injustice for The Marshall Project.
-She previously worked for the Houston Chronicle and her writing has appeared everywhere from the New York Daily News to the BBC and from VICE to The New York Times.
+Keri Blakinger is a reporter who covers criminal justice and injustice.
+She is currently on staff at the Los Angeles Times and has previously worked for The Marshall Project and the Houston Chronicle.
+Her writing has appeared everywhere from the New York Daily News to the BBC and from VICE to The New York Times.
 She was a member of the Chronicle's Pulitzer-finalist team in 2018 and her 2019 coverage of women's jails for The Washington Post Magazine helped earn a National Magazine Award.
 Before becoming a reporter, she did prison time for a drug crime in New York.
-Corrections in Ink is her first book.

 Reviews